cheriot/data-analysis/regression-modeling-in-practice/week1.md

 ## Sample and Recruitment

-The Outlook on Life sampled 18+ non-institutionalize individuals (N=2,294).
+The Outlook on Life Surveys were designed to study political and social attitudes in the United States.
+The survey sampled 18+ non-institutionalize individuals (N=2,294).
 A second wave of interviews of 1,601 individuals from the original sample was also conducted.
 Email reminders were sent to increase response rate.
-The sample contains a large oversample of black ethnics.
+The sample contains a large over sample of black ethnics.
 My analysis in this course will be based on the 814 responses from white ethnics.
 An internet survey of an established panel was conducted between August and December 2012 in America.
-The panel had been created by random digit dialing and adress-based sampling and provided internet access and hardware when required.
+The panel had been created by random digit dialing and address-based sampling and provided internet access and hardware when required.

 ## Data Management